isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 * **List of Figures and List of Tables**: You can also specify the page layout for figures and tables.
 The selected layout will be applied to all the Figures and Tables.

-* **Index and Glossary**:  If you have designed a Index page layout, map it to the Index option.
-If you have a Glossary page layout, then map it to the Glossary option.
+* **Index**:  If you have designed an Index page layout, map it to the Index option.
+Using the stylesheets, you can style different index elements in the PDF output.
+Use the index styles `.idx-header`, `.idx-footer`, `.idx-body`, `.idx-title`, `.idx-keyword-group`, `.idx-unit`,  `.idx-keyword`, `.idx-name`, `.idx-link` and `.idx-child` to customize the styles for the elements of the index.

-   * The terms in the glossary of your PDF output are always sorted in alphabetical order.
+* **Glossary**:  If you have a Glossary page layout, then map it to the Glossary option.
+The terms in the glossary of your PDF output are always sorted in alphabetical order.

-   * Using the stylesheets, you can design the **Glossary**.
-You can use the glossary styles `.glo-header`, `.glo-footer`, `.glo-body`, `.glo-title`, `.glo-unit`, `.glo-link`, and `.glo-term` to customize the styles for the elements of the glossary.<br> Learn more about using the style editor to [work with the common content styles](stylesheet.md).
+  Using the stylesheets, you can style different glossary elements in the PDF output.
+Use the glossary styles `.glo-header`, `.glo-footer`, `.glo-body`, `.glo-title`, `.glo-unit`, `.glo-link`, and `.glo-term` to customize the styles for the elements of the glossary.

+  Learn more about using the style editor to [work with the common content styles](stylesheet.md).

 * **Front Matter Pages and Back Matter Pages**: These page layouts define the styling for front or back matter pages in your book.
 If you've designed the front matter  layout, map it to the **Front Matter Pages** option.
 When you select the front matter layout from the dropdown, the front matter layout is applied to all topics present in the front matter.